exilesprx/postgres-upgrader/README.md

 # Navigate to your Docker Compose project directory
 cd /path/to/your/docker-compose-project

-# With uv (from the postgres-updater directory)
+# With uv (from the postgres-upgrader directory)
 uv run main.py

 # After installation with pip/poetry
 python -m postgres_upgrader
 # or if installed globally:
-postgres-updater
+postgres-upgrader
 ```

 The tool will: